 It’s five in the morning now.
 It stopped eating around three.
 I looked at it and it just smiled at me and spoke.
 Its voice was putrid, slow and whispery yet gruff like gravel grinding together and stone breaking bone.
 Gargles of blood and puss accompanied the wheezing as it spoke, dragging out each word as it savoured them telling me.

 “You are safe, my child.
-Father is here.”
+Father is here, and I will never leave you.
+The dead dream together.”